in6kPythonDev/open-action/DEPLOY.rst

-    In both case you have to insert in your apache configuration the following lines, replacing OA_DEPLOY_DIR with the web folder where Open Action is deployed, and OA_WEB_DIR with the path you want to reach Open Action from the browser.
+    In both case you have to insert in your apache configuration the following lines, replacing OA_DEPLOY_DIR with the web folder where Open Action is installed, and OA_WEB_DIR (must match ASKBOT_URL)
+    with the path you want to reach Open Action with the browser.

     # just / if you install openaction on a root domain
-    WSGIScriptAlias /OA_WEB_DIR /OA_DEPLOY_DIR/django_venv.wsgi
+    WSGIScriptAlias /OA_WEB_DIR /YOUR_CGI_PATH/django_venv.wsgi

     #Alias /m/ /OA_DEPLOY_DIR/static/
     #Alias /upfiles/ /OA_DEPLOY_DIR/askbot/upfiles/